dm-cdb/Arduino/sensor-dht11/readme.md

 Humidity: 18 %  Temperature: -11,1 °C
 ```

 You get the picture...
-So there is no way to distinguish between a -4,0C° and a -5,0°C - as far as I know.<br>
+So there is no way to distinguish between a -9,0°C and a -10,0°C for exemple - as far as I know.
+This is a hardware bug ; up to now I cannot imagine a clear solution.

+The negative temperature bit is set in the MSB bit of the temperature decimal byte (since the precision is just one decimal, only the last 4 bits will be used).
+When set, the sensor outputs a negative temperature. <br>
+The code just test the presence of this bit, then clears it to compute the decimal part.

-The code is made specificaly for the DHT11, but is very simple to adapt to other AOSONG products like the DHT22/AM2302.<br>
+The code is made specificaly for the DHT11, but is very simple to adapt to other AOSONG products like the DHT22/AM2302 - as long as they use the same one wire protocol.<br>
-No need for external libraries.<br>
+Note : no need for external libraries.<br>

-Please be careful : some DHT11 are sold with a pull up resistor included ; for "raw" DHT11, place a pull up resistor as specfied in the datasheet between PIN2 and VCC (5k - 10k is OK).
+Please be careful : DHT11 bundled with a breakout board are usually sold with the pull up resistor included ; for "raw" DHT11, place a pull up resistor as specfied in the datasheet between PIN2 and VCC (5k - 10k is OK).<br>
+Most of the bundled DHT11 are actually clones with limited specs.

 ![dht11-10k pullup](https://github.com/user-attachments/assets/0ce69a6a-042e-4991-ab59-46d307a2e466)